 If you’re out to impress or looking to celebrate a big business win, head to Zuma in Knightsbridge for an evening of world-class contemporary Japanese food and a bar stocked with over 40 different varieties of sake.

-The bill will be as eye-watering as the wasabi but the service is exquisite and everyone is made to feel as special as the many celebrities that frequent this glamourous asian foodie paradise.
+The service is exquisite and everyone is made to feel as special as the many celebrities that frequent this glamourous asian foodie paradise.
 The Tosho table is a semi-private area for up to ten diners but still within earshot of the sake bar and the chefs at the robata grill.
 There’s also two Kotatsu private rooms, featuring sunken tables that seat 12 and 14 respectively.

 This one is an addition to the list, as recommended by the Olympia London staff.
 For a truly opulent and cultured location try Leighton House.